clifordjoshy/clifordjoshy.github.io/content/posts/college-retrospect/index.md

 ## Stallman

 This might be seem pretty random, but I got to spend a day with {{<person name="Dr. Richard Stallman" text="gnu man" url="https://stallman.org/" picture="https://www.gnu.org/graphics/gnu-head.jpg">}}, founder of the [GNU](https://gnu.org) project and the [Free Software Foundation](https://fsf.org).
-One of the big names when it comes to GNU/Linux community.
+One of the big names when it comes to the GNU/Linux community.

 He had come for a lecture as part of Tathva, and wanted to have lunch with a few students before his journey back.
 So, me and a couple of friends went to receive him with a bunch of Kerala food, and spent the afternoon talking to him.
 I am really glad I got to have the experience, but all I can say is that the proverb "never meet your heroes" made a lot of sense to me that day!